Suddenly there was a ring at the door… The Tiger said, ‘Excuse me, but I’m very hungry. Do you think I could have tea with you?’

 Join The Tiger for tea and hear the tale of his surprise visit to Sophie and her mummy.
 Open the door and take a trip into the real-life world of Mog the Forgetful Cat.

 Crawl through a giant cat flap and find Mog’s family house.
 Look for the hidden eggs for her breakfast.
-Explore her garden in the day and night – but watch out for the mousedogbird!
-Pick up your groceries at Mog’s local shops, settle down with a story at the bookshop, and help Mog and her friends get better at the V.E.T.”
+Explore her garden, but watch out for the mousedogbird!
+Pick up your groceries at Mog’s local shops, settle down with a story at the bookshop, and help Mog and her friends get better at the V.E.T.

 Discover even more of Judith Kerr’s creatures as you meet Katinka with the magical tail and find the Crocodile under the Bed – perhaps he’ll fly you to a special birthday party with the King of the Jungle.
 It will be a very good party.